antonidag/antonidag/README.md

 # 💫 About Me:
-📌 Working at Enfo as Integration Developer.
+📌 Working at Epical as Integration Developer.
 Building the next-gen integrations in the Cloud with Microsoft Azure.<br>✒️ Ask me anything about Integrations!<br>🤝 On my spare time I work on a project call SpamTube where the goal is create a tool to autogenerate content for Youtube and Tiktok. <br><br><br>

 ## 🌐 Socials: